Tips and Complaints

 - A formal referral from a government entity containing information or allegations that may constitute a violation of the laws under the Commission's jurisdiction.

 Before filing a tip or complaint with the Joint Commission on Public Ethics, please be aware the Commission's jurisdiction is limited as described above.
-If your matter does not include potential violations of laws under the Commission's jurisdiction, you may consider contacting one of the agencies listed at the bottom of this page.
+If your matter does not include potential violations of laws under the Commission's jurisdiction, you may consider contacting one of the agencies listed through the link at the bottom of this page.